nhscc/airports.api.hscc.bdpa.org/README.md

 > in the database (in the `info` collection, `seatClasses` array) or there will
 > be undefined behavior when matching using `seatPrice` for `/flights/search`
 > queries.

+> Note: to generate stochastic flight states, you must hydrate the database.
+> Stochastic flight states are generated automatically only when the API is
+> run in development mode.
+In production, the functionality is provided by
+> the `generate-flights` script found at
+> `external-scripts/bin/generate-flights.js`.

 ## Available commands